- Docs

 Cleanup

-- The Package deactivates itself (if configured)
+- The Package deactivates itself (if configured).

-- Users can delete the Package manually
+- The user can delete the Package afterward.

 Package vs Plugin Lifecycle